MrShoenel/ecml-pkdd-25-repl/readme.md

-# Replication Package: `From Lab to Factory: Pitfalls and Guidelines for Self- and Unsupervised Defect Detection on Low-Quality`
+# Replication Package: `From Lab to Factory: Pitfalls and Guidelines for Self- and Unsupervised Defect Detection on Low-Quality Industrial Images`

 ## Initialize Submodules and Install Environment